 It’s a fact – not everyone can deadlift a straight bar from the floor.
-Whether we’re talking conventional or sumo deadlifts, not everyone can do them properly or safely; this could be a result of previous injuries or current mobility issues.
-Whatever the problem, I’m confident the vast majority of trainees can find a deadlift variation that suites them.
+Whether we’re talking conventional or sumo deadlifts, not everyone can do them properly or safely.
+This could be a result of previous injuries or current mobility issues.
+Whatever the problem, I’m confident the vast majority of trainees can find a deadlift variation that suits their current level of ability.

 And here’s a demonstration of a sumo deadlift.
 (Keep in mind not all sumo deadlift styles look the same.
 Some people have their feet much wider or even closer than I do in the video below).

-But what should you do if you can’t properly or safely perform a conventional or sumo deadlift but you still want to pull some heavy weight and blast your back, hamstrings, and glutes?
+But what should you do if you can’t properly or safely perform a conventional or sumo deadlift but you still want to pull some heavy weight and work your back, hamstrings, and glutes?

-Set-up: I suggest setting up the bar so it’s about 2-3 inches below the kneecaps, as shown in the video above.
+I suggest setting up the bar so it’s about 2-3 inches below the kneecaps, as shown in the video above.
 Some people have the bar right at or slightly above the kneecaps, but I think that limits the range of motion too much and uses more back and less glutes and hamstrings.
 You’ll need to use a power rack with adjustable bars or you could elevate the plates on a platform.
 Both work well.
-It should also be mentioned that you’ll be able to use more weight than you would if you pulled the bar off the floor (due to the decreased range of motion).
+It should also be mentioned that you’ll be able to use more weight than you would if you pulled the bar off the floor, due to the decreased range of motion.

 Trap Bar Deadlifts